preludeorg/libraries/README.md

 * Probe
 * SDK

 > Additionally, there is a special library called the Prelude CLI, which supports all Build and Detect functionality.
-Install from source or through ```pip install prelude-cli```.
+[Read the docs](https://docs.prelude.org/docs/prelude-cli).

 ## Probe